 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

 Darifenacin may cause a serious type of allergic reaction called angioedema.
 Angioedema may be life-threatening and requires immediate medical attention.
-Stop using darifenacin and check with your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble with breathing, or chest tightness while you are using darifenacin.
+Stop using this medicine and check with your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble with breathing, or chest tightness while you are using this medicine.

-darifenacin may make you sweat less, causing your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather while you are using darifenacin, since overheating may result in heat stroke.
+This medicine may make you sweat less, causing your body temperature to increase.
+Use extra care not to become overheated during exercise or hot weather while you are using this medicine, since overheating may result in heat stroke.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.